-It wasn’t that long ago when the best Asian restaurants in Las Vegas were off the Strip or in downtown.
-But today, you have several choices for Asian cuisine, whether it’s Japanese.
-Chinese, Korean, Thai and more.
-What’s more, some of these are among the world’s best Asian restaurants, backed by celebrity chefs and Michelin-worthy quality and ambience.
-So, the next time you’re in Vegas looking for the ultimate epicurean experience, consider any of these fine dining Asian restaurants.
+It wasn’t that long ago when the best Asian restaurants in Las Vegas were off the Strip or downtown.
+But today, you have several choices for Asian cuisine, whether Japanese.
+Chinese, Korean, Thai, and more.
+Moreover, some are among the world’s best Asian restaurants, backed by celebrity chefs and Michelin-worthy quality and ambiance.
+So, the next time you’re in Vegas looking for the ultimate epicurean experience, consider any of these fine-dining Asian restaurants.

 Blossom